tlkh/m1-cpu-benchmarks/README.md

 Preface: benchmarking is hard, there are many possible configs/compile options etc for things like NumPy, as well as many different tasks.
 Constructive feedback is wellcome!

+All benchmark here is performed with M1 Max (10 core) on 16-inch MBP 2021 with charger plugged in and High Power mode enabled.

 ### Numpy

 Benchmark a variety of different functions in NumPy.